stefanperkovic/Racquet-Recommender/README.md

 # Racquet-Recommender
-A program that recommends you a racquet based on your playstyle and also reccommends you a certain type of string.
+A project that recommends you a type of racquet and strings based on inputed information about a persons personal tennis playstyle.